There’s a Friend of Little Children

 The Lord also issued a sobering warning about the treatment of children.

-The One who was on earth labeled “a friend of tax collectors and sinners!”
+The One who was on earth labelled “a friend of tax collectors and sinners!”
 (Lk.
 7:34) loved and cared for children, and He does so still.

 Above the bright blue sky,